 Social Policy Practice and Processes in Aotearoa New Zealand EDITED BY GRAHAM HASSALL AND GIROL KARACAOGLU This book is essential reading for firstyear tertiary students in social policy and related subjects, as well as the wider policy-making community.
 The huge breadth of coverage includes policy design and implementation, big data, social investment, taxation and social policy, and policy monitoring and evaluation.
 Chapters on the key policy domains of health, education, housing, poverty, justice, families and children, gender, among others, are described, along with appraisals of the policy impacts of alternating approaches to government through the first two decades of the twenty-first century.
 GRAHAM HASSALL is is a research associate in the School of Government at Victoria University of Wellington.
-GIROL KARACAOGLU is head of the School of Government at Victoria University of Wellington and was previously chief economist at the New Zealand Treasury.
+GIROL KARACAOGLU is head of the School of Government at Victoria University of Wellington.

 PUBLISHED: February 2021

-ISBN: 9780995137837

-Limpbound, 250 x 190mm.
+ISBN: 9780995137837 Limpbound, 250 x 190mm.
 456 pages. \$75